 McKinley is weak and a bidder for the admiration of the crowd besides being a would-be politician who tries to leave a door open behind himself while keeping on good terms with the jingoes [extreme patriots who advocate an aggressive foreign policy] of his party.

 De Lôme was not wrong, but it still got him recalled to Madrid because Spain was desperately trying to avoid war with the US.
 In fact, in an attempt to pacify the revolutionaries, Spain offered Cuba and Puerto Rico enhanced local autonomy—an offer that the Puerto Ricans took up.
 San Juan received its own constitution, a bicameral legislature on the island, and continued representation in the Spanish Cortes.
 Puerto Rico was in the process of putting together its government when US gunships arrived.
-An often overlooked aspect of the Spanish-American War is the fact that in the name of democracy, the United States extinguished democracy.
+An often overlooked aspect of the Spanish-American War is the fact that in the name of democracy, the United States extinguished that very thing.
 We “saved” Puerto Rico from the Spanish, yet the Spanish were actually giving that island MORE representation in their legislature in 1898 than the United States Congress gives it NOW.
 Think on that a minute.

 If the Spanish were trying to avoid war, then why did it still break out?
 Of course, you know: “Remember the Maine!”
 That is probably the one thing the average American history student does remember about the war.
 The explosion of the USS Maine in Havana was actually due to a coal fire igniting a reserve magazine of six tons of gunpowder, much of which was already degrading due to the humid climate.
 The navy’s leading weapons expert, Philip Alger, actually said this at the time—and got called a traitor by Theodore Roosevelt.
 Yet, what Americans knew came from their papers, and the papers said: